duraki/notes/content/posts/works_for_me.md

     link: "https://news.ycombinator.com/"
     description:
       - "HackerNews is a social news website that showcases user-submitted technology-related news and discussions.
 I use it daily to discover new tech-related releases and latest information."
-  - name: "Hackernews"
+  - name: "Lobste.rs"
     link: "https://lobste.rs/"
     description:
       - "Lobste.rs is a technology-focused link aggregator that curates and shares user-submitted stories and discussions about programming, technology, and related topics.
 Quite similar to previous, but requires user-invitation to be able to submit and comment.
 Mostly focused on FreeBSD and other `*BSD` distributions."

 # Add <as many other> [tools/section/subsection/list_title] here.
 # ...